 2. Individuals authorized to take a child who is receiving care in the facility out of the facility's supervision are listed in the child's file along with that person's contact information, and relationship to the child.
-3. No child will be released to anyone who is not positively identified by the School Secretary positively identified by the School Secretary

-4. At pick up the authorized person will pick up the student from the main office
+No child will be released to anyone who is not positively identified by the School Secretary At pick up the authorized person will pick up the student from the main office